 Yes, it’s possible.
 The way I see it, building your own solar farm is like flipping the table on power companies.
 Instead of paying them for more electricity, they pay you to sell your solar power to them.

-I’m talking about generation wealth here, not just adding a few more thousand to your bank account.
+I’m talking about generational wealth here, not just adding a few more thousand to your bank account from solar farms.

 Now, is it easy?
 Definitely not.
 There are a lot of hurdles you need to jump through before you can make this possible.